itsrobel/go-web/README.md

 - [ ] Docker Deployment
   - [x] Create the docker compose
   - [x] Create Docker Stack Deployment (Refer to dreams of code)
-  - [ ] setup github actions for auto deploy
+  - [x] setup github actions for auto deploy
+  - [ ] figure out a way to generate the templ files before running the test for templates
   - [ ] setup traefik for https certs and load balancing